cage-paper-artifact/cage-vldb/fig3/README.md

 Note: To prevent early termination of experiments due to termination of the ssh connection, prepend `nohup` to each command or run the command in a screen session.

-HEADSUP:  Azure Functions often breaks in specatular ways that are out of our control.
+Note:  Azure Functions often breaks in ways that are out of our control.
 For our "remote" scripts, we wrote a "try again" loop.
 Error messages from the remote service are unfortunately expected.

-###Scoring experiments
+### Scoring experiments
 To run the experiment for scoring *no container*:
 Command: `spark-submit run_nocontainer.py`
 Output: The results (times) will be written to a file in this directory called `results-1-score-nocontainer.txt`.